seaside1/omatic/README.md

 ```

 ## Getting Started
-In order to successfully monitor you electrical appliance, you should measure the power consumption while it is running.
+In order to successfully monitor your electrical appliance, you should measure the power consumption while it is running.
 Take a look at tools like Grafana to see spike in power and where it is generally at.
 Select a good active-threshold value in watts and also select a reasonable idle time in seconds.
 If it's not working
 and the state machine is completed when it should, adjust the values.

 ## Bridge Power values
-The binding is dependant on recieving power values, that is done via the power input channel.
+The binding is dependent on receiving power values, that is done via the power input channel.
 In order to create a bridge between the power plug or device measuring the power a rule needs to be created.
 For instance this is a ZWavePlug that will bridge all values into the binding

 ```
 rule "BridgeOmaticPowerTest"